Plaistow, West Sussex

 Plaistow (/ˈplæstoʊ/ PLAST-oh) is a village and civil parish in the north of the Chichester District of West Sussex, England.
 There is a village green, a recreation ground, a children's playground, a village pond, a shop, a pub (The Sun Inn) and the Anglican Church.

 There are over thirty Grade II listed buildings in the village.
 The Sun Inn was purchased by the Pullen family in 1807.
 Holy Trinity Church (a Chapel of Ease) was once a wooden structure which was destroyed by fire.
 The church was rebuilt in 1859.

 Plaistow and Kirdford Primary School was built in 1869.
 A plaque on the front of the school's original Victorian building acknowledges the significant funding from John Napper, Esquire of Ifold House, who then owned much of the land in the civil parish.

 The Parish lies on the northern boundary of West Sussex, and is made up of four settlements: Plaistow village and the hamlets of Ifold, Durfold Wood and Shillinglee.
 Ifold is the largest of the settlements and has the largest population in the Parish.
 It has a land area of 2102 hectares (5192 acres).
 In the 2001 census 1856 people lived in 701 households, of whom 910 were economically active.

-Plaistow village has its own football club, Plaistow FC, which formed in 1931 and was admitted to the Horsham and District League.
+Plaistow village had its own football club, Plaistow FC, which formed in 1931 and was admitted to the Horsham and District League.
 They now play in the West Sussex Football League.
 The home ground is 'Foxfields'.